Melbourne 2030: Major Activity Centres

-There are 93 Major Activity Centres, including: Altona, Altona Gate (Altona North), Brunswick, Cheltenham, Eltham, Ivanhoe, Kew, Mornington, Nunawading, The Pines (Doncaster East), Preston, Rosebud, Sandringham, South Melbourne, St Kilda, Williamstown.
+There are 93 Major Activity Centres, including: Altona, Altona Gate (Altona North), Brunswick, Cheltenham, Eltham, Kew, Ivanhoe, Mordialloc, Mornington, Nunawading, The Pines (Doncaster East), Preston, Rosebud, Sandringham, South Melbourne, St Kilda, Williamstown.

 Criticisms and controversy

 Melbourne 2030 has been subject to criticism concerning the basis of some of its policy objectives, inconsistencies between policies, poor implementation and departures from its principles by the Victorian government.

 Monash University published a critique of the policy in its book "Melbourne 2030: Planning Rhetoric Versus Urban Reality".

 The Melbourne media has also published several stories about the flaws in the policy.

 Policy objectives

 Encouraging intensification in activity centres sustains existing development pressure in some of the oldest parts of inner-city and middle-ring suburbs that are also often heritage precincts.
 The National Trust of Victoria has expressed concern about the effect on inner city heritage areas, particularly in sensitive suburbs such as Carlton, Fitzroy, Collingwood and South Yarra.
 Some media commentators claimed that the policy would destroy Melbourne's character.

 Some of the organisations that have spoken out against Melbourne 2030's objectives: